fuxuemingzhu/MovieLens-Recommender/README.md

 Then run ``python main.py`` in your command line.
 There will be a recommendation model built on the dataset you choose above.

-Note: my code only test on python3, so python3 is prefer.
+Note: my code only tested on python3, so python3 is prefer.

 ```shell
 Python main.py